 Class Size: Maximum of 24 spots are available*

 *A second class can be opened up based on demand.
+Individual screening is available with our team for athletes that are unfortunately unable to attend the above times.

 To register please contact us at either location.